 - artificial or natural flavorings that are often in store-bought chips?

-For years I tried to find a recipe for chocolate or carob chips that would work.
+For years I tried to find a recipe for homemade chocolate chips or homemade carob chips that would work.

 Finally I have one.